davidralphlewis/davidralphlewis.github.io/src/projects.md

 - [Spare Parts](/spareparts/) was a collaboration with M. Amelia Eilki.
 She wrote flash fiction and I created blackout poetry from it.
 - [Refraction](/refractionpamphlet/) is a micro pamphlet about swimming.
 Free download.
 - [Reality Adjustments](/reality-adjustments/) A small interactive poetry pamphlet written in TWINE, about a city that is always changing.
 Free to play[here.](https://davidralphlewis.itch.io/reality-adjustments)
+- [Emergence](https://davidralphlewis.bigcartel.com/product/emergence)- A poetry pamphlet based around the idea of panpsychicism, or consciousness as an emergent property of the universe.
+An excuse to mess around with form.
+Still got a few left, link takes you to the shop.

 ## Plays